-Skipper interviews and port sampling of commercial rockfish deliveries in Central Region during 2003 occurred in Homer, Seward, Whittier, Anchorage and Cordova.
-Efforts during the first half of the year primarily sampled slope and species delivered as bycatch in other groundfish fisheries.
+Skipper interviews and port sampling of commercial rockfish deliveries in Central Region during 2005 occurred in Homer, Seward, Whittier, Anchorage and Cordova.
+Efforts during the first half of the year primarily sampled rockfish delivered as bycatch in other groundfish fisheries, primarily slope and demersal shelf species.
 During the last half of the year, sampling focused primarily on the directed jig fishery that targets pelagic rockfish.
 Additional sampling occurred during the Cook Inlet and PWS trawl and sablefish longline surveys.
 Sample data collected included date and location of harvest, species, length, weight, sex, and gonad condition.
 Otoliths were collected from most sampled fish.
 Homer office staff determined ages of pelagic and demersal rockfish otoliths.
-Otoliths from all other rockfish species were sent to the Age Determination Unit (contact Willy Dunne).
+Otoliths from all other rockfish species were sent to the Age Determination Unit (Contact Willy Dunne).

 In 2000, Central Region staff initiated a three-year project to evaluate sampling approaches for estimating black rockfish (Sebastes melanops) abundance in specific nearshore habitats of Southcentral Alaska along the Northern Gulf of Alaska.
-Harvest guidelines are currently based on long-term harvest patterns of all rockfish species in aggregate and have not been established to reflect changes either in the abundance of individual species or in fishing patterns.
-Black rockfish comprises the largest component of rockfish harvests along the northern Gulf of Alaska.
+Harvest guidelines are currently based on long-term harvest levels of all rockfish species in aggregate and have not been established to reflect changes either in the abundance of individual species or in fishing patterns.
+Black rockfish comprise the largest component of state waters rockfish harvest along the northern Gulf of Alaska.
 This project attempts to use in-situ scuba diver observations and mark-recapture to obtain black rockfish abundance and density estimates and will assess the use of these and other methods as indices of relative abundance.
 In addition, protocols are being developed for diver observations of habitat type to aid in elucidating black rockfish habitat associations.
-A second project initiated in 2001 involves the use of a remotely operated vehicle (ROV) for the purpose of habitat and stock assessment of a variety of marine species, including rockfish.
-This three-year project will focus on equipment purchase and the development of proficiency with the ROV (contact Bill Bechtol).
+A second project initiated in 2001 involves the use of an ROV for the purpose of habitat and stock assessment of a variety of marine species, including rockfish.
+This three-year project will focus on equipment purchase and the development of proficiency with the ROV (Contact Ken Goldman).

-The Westward Region continued its port sampling of the commercial rockfish and Pacific cod harvests in 2002.
+The Westward Region continued its port sampling of the commercial rockfish and Pacific cod harvests in 2004.
 Rockfish sampling consisted mainly of black rockfish with opportunistic sampling of light duskies, dark duskies, and other miscellaneous Sebastes species.
 Skippers were interviewed for information on effort, location, and bycatch.
 Length, weight, gonadal maturity, and otolith samples were collected (contact Kally Spalinger or Carrie Worton).
-Staff from the Kodiak office is currently aging otoliths collected during the 2002 and 2003 seasons.
+Staff from the Kodiak office have completed aging black rockfish otoliths through the 2005 season while a number of Pacific cod otolihs remain to be read.